mkorelov/MySimpleCalculator/README.md

 If you get an Error that means that the calculator could not display the result becuase it is too long.
 To continue using the calculator, click on the clear button "AC"

 ## TODO
-1. Create a similar methods for repeat functions on secondary screen
+1. Create a distinct methods for each operation possible on secondary screen
+2. Update buttons with transparent pictures of symbols

 PrimaryScreen Bugs:
 - update functions so that they round/cut-off differently depending on the screen size